-What you should know before choosing to enact a Community Rights law
+This chapter will walk you through all the pros, cons, and strategies you should know before choosing to enact a Community Rights law in your community.

-What Level of Government Should You Enact a Community Rights Law?
+What Level of Government Should Enact a Community Rights Law?

 Deciding what level of government to enact a Community Rights law is an important first step, and one that's dependent on a number of factors.
 Generally speaking, the degree of public support needed, and the intensity of organizing both increase the larger the level of government you choose.
 Moreover, the larger the level of government that enacts a Community Rights law the more effect and influence it has.